A review of

 Bowles offers a third approach—mediation theory—from tech philosopher Peter-Paul Verbeek.
 This theory combines the competing views of both instrumentalism and determinism.
 “We don’t fully control tech, nor does it fully control us; instead, humans and technologies co-create the world.”
 What this means for our field is that technology is neither inert nor separate from human action.
 We must apply ethics to technology just as we do to the decisions of our everyday lives.

 The majority of the book expounds upon some of the greatest challenges today, including the inherent algorithmic bias, the power of persuasive technology, and the dystopias of surveillance, autonomous war, and a post-work future.
 Such challenges ascended to prominence through carelessness or failure to predict unintended consequences.
 This should no longer be acceptable for our society.
 Bowles proposes that “unintended does not mean unforeseeable.
 We can and must try to anticipate and mitigate the worst potential consequences.”
 Throughout the rest of the book, Bowles arms the audience with tools to help anticipate unintended consequences of their choices.

-One of these tools, a “provocatype”, is intended to inspire moral imagination and discussion.
+One of these tools—a “provocatype”—is intended to inspire moral imagination and discussion.
 Provocatypes are not “good” design but spark better reactions than a hypothetical discussion would.
-The following renderings created by the design firm The Incredible Machine showcase a provocatype in action.
-This selected future features public charging stations (Figure 1) and ID cards (Figure 2) in an energy scarce world.
+The following renderings showcase a provocatype in action.
+This selected future features public charging station (Figure 1) and ID cards (Figure 2) in an energy scarce world.

 Figure 1.
-Public charging station (Credit: Creative Commonsg).
+Public charging station (Credit: Creative Commons).